Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: Background and related work

-Let $\vocab$ denote the token \newterm{vocabulary} for a \newterm{large language model (LLM)} (e.g., $|\vocab|=32{,}000$ for \textsc{Llama 1}).
-An LLM with \newterm{weights} $\model$ maps a sequence of tokens $\seqb=(\tokb_1, \ldots, \tokb_n) \in \vocab^n$ to a logit vector $\logit \in \R^{|\vocab|}$: $\model: \vocab^n \to \R^{|\vocab|}$.
-A \newterm{decoding scheme} $\dec$ defines how logits are mapped to a next-token sampling distribution, $\softmaxsf_\dec: \R^{|\vocab|} \to \mathcal{P}(\vocab)$, where $\mathcal{P}(\vocab)$ is the set of probability distributions over~$\vocab$.
-Together, $(\model,\dec)$ define an \newterm{autoregressive generation process}: given a \newterm{prompt} $\seqb_{1:i}$, at each step $t > i$ we compute $\logit_t = \model(\seqb_{1:t-1})$ and sample $\tokb_t \sim \softmaxsf_\dec(\logit_t)$, producing a \newterm{continuation} ${\seqb}_{i+1:i+j}$.
-For instance, for \newterm{top-$k$ decoding}, let $\vocab_k \subseteq \vocab$ be the set of the $k\!>\!0$ tokens with the largest logits in $\logit_t$ at step $t$.
-Top-$k$ zeros out all but the $k$ highest-logit tokens and renormalizes:\looseness=-1 \textbf{Verbatim memorization and extraction.} \newterm{Memorization} refers to the encoding of specific training sequences in a model's weights~\citep{feldman2020mem, yeom2018privacy,shokri2017membership}, such that the learned distribution assigns very high probability to them.
+We focus on \newterm{top-$k$ decoding}~\citep{fan-etal-2018-hierarchical}.
+At step $t$, let $\vocab_k \subseteq \vocab$ be the set of the $k\!>\!0$ tokens with the largest logits in $\logit_t$.
+Top-$k$ zeros out all but the $k$ highest logits and renormalizes:\looseness=-1 \textbf{Verbatim memorization and extraction.} \newterm{Memorization} refers to the encoding of specific training sequences in a model's weights~\citep{feldman2020mem, yeom2018privacy,shokri2017membership}, such that the learned distribution assigns very high probability to them.
 For LLMs, this can make \newterm{extraction} possible: memorized sequences can sometimes be reproduced in outputs~\citep{carlini2021extracting}.
-The most common way to assess memorization in LLMs is \newterm{discoverable extraction} (\newterm{greedy extraction}): split a training sequence $\seq$ into an $\prelen$-length \newterm{prefix} $\prefix$ and a $\suflen$-length \newterm{target suffix} $\suffix$ (i.e., $\seq = \prefix \parallel \suffix$), prompt the LLM with the $\prefix$, use \newterm{greedy decoding} as a cheap proxy for deterministically generating a high-probability $\suflen$-length continuation $\gensuffix$, and deem extraction successful if $\gensuffix$ \emph{exactly} matches $\suffix$ (i.e., \(\1[\,\gensuffix = \suffix\,]\))~\citep{lee2022dedup, carlini2023quantifying}. \citet{hayes2025measuringmemorizationlanguagemodels} show that greedy extraction greatly underestimates memorization, as memorized continuations that have very high generation probability may not be reachable through greedy (top-$1$) decoding.
-They suggest a definition for \newterm{probabilistic extraction}, which accounts for the non-determinism of more typical decoding schemes $\dec$ (e.g., top-$k$ with $k\!>\!1$) by computing the probability of generating the exact target $\suffix$ given $\prefix$:\looseness=-1
+The most common way to assess memorization in LLMs is \newterm{discoverable extraction} (\newterm{greedy extraction}): split a training sequence $\seq$ into an $\prelen$-length \newterm{prefix} $\prefix$ and a $\suflen$-length \newterm{target suffix} $\suffix$ (i.e., $\seq = \prefix \parallel \suffix$), prompt the LLM with $\prefix$, use \newterm{greedy decoding} as a cheap proxy for deterministically generating a high-probability $\suflen$-length continuation $\gensuffix$, and deem extraction successful if $\gensuffix$ \emph{exactly} matches $\suffix$ (i.e., \(\1[\,\gensuffix = \suffix\,]\))~\citep{lee2022dedup, carlini2023quantifying}.